wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 **Regular expressions** or ``regex`` are sequences of characters that define a pattern.
 Decoders use them to find words or other patterns into the rules.

-An example, is this regex that matches any numeral:
+An example is this regex that matches any numeral:

   ..code-block:: xml
     <regex> [+-]?(\d+(\.\d+)?|\.\d+)([eE][+-]?\d+)? </regex>